dargall91/Krampus/Deliverable1.md

 **Are there things the team thinks it can do better in the next Sprint?**

 > Our team agrees that we could do a better job of estimating the story points better.
+Most of our stories were classified as 3-points, but that does not accurately represent their complexity or effort required.

 **How do you feel at this point?
 Get a pulse on the optimism of the team.**